flatcar-archive/flatcar-docs/os/booting-on-ecs.md

        WantedBy=multi-user.target
 ```

 The example above pulls the latest official Amazon ECS agent container from the Docker Hub when the machine starts.
-If you ever need to update the agent, it’s as simple as restarting the amazon-ecs-agent service or the Container Linux machine.
+If you ever need to update the agent, it’s as simple as restarting the amazon-ecs-agent service or the Flatcar Linux machine.

-If you want to configure SSH keys in order to log in, mount disks or configure other options, see the [Container Linux Configs documentation][cl-configs].
+If you want to configure SSH keys in order to log in, mount disks or configure other options, see the [Flatcar Linux Configs documentation][cl-configs].

 [cl-configs]: provisioning.md
 [ignition-docs]: https://coreos.com/ignition/docs/latest